IRS Trust Fund Tax Basics

 What is the Trust Fund Recovery Penalty?The Trust Fund Recovery Penalty (TFRP), often shortened to just Trust Fund, originates from a business employment tax liability.
 It is the portion of the back payroll tax that can be assessed to and collected from the individual owners, officers, etc. of the business.
 It pierces the so called "corporate veil" to reach the individual owners and sometimes non-owner employees of the delinquent business.

 A business's 941 employment tax liability consists of tax, penalties and interest.
-The Trust Fund a portion of the total tax component.
-It includes the taxes that were to be taken out of employee's paychecks - the employee's income tax withholding, and Social Security and Medicare contribution.
+The Trust Fund is a portion of the total tax component.
+It includes the taxes that were to be taken out of employee's paychecks and paid over to the IRS - the employee's income tax withholding, and Social Security and Medicare contribution.

 I would like to express my appreciation to M&M Financial Consulting for helping my company with a past IRS tax lien.
 The work performed was done in a timely, efficient manner and handled with a high degree of professionalism.
 Without hesitation, I would recommend the firm to anyone dealing with the IRS.